srstevenson/nb-clean/README.md

 conda install -c conda-forge nb-clean
 ```

-In Python projects using [Poetry] or [Pipenv] for dependency management, add
+In Python projects using [Poetry] or [PDM] for dependency management, add
-`nb-clean` as a development dependency with `poetry add --dev nb-clean` or
+`nb-clean` as a development dependency with `poetry add --group dev nb-clean` or
-`pipenv install --dev nb-clean`. `nb-clean` requires Python 3.8 or later.
+`pdm add --dev nb-clean`. `nb-clean` requires Python 3.8 or later.

 ## Usage